Subscribe to our newsletter for FREE pet updates

 Bioactive Compounds in Okra

 Okra is rich in various bioactive compounds composed of phenolic sources, as well as polysaccharides, which may help promote health.
-The polysaccharides in okra account for its viscous characteristics.8 A 2022 study on mice noted that polysaccharides exhibit antiaging properties, specifically helping with immune function and improving antioxidant capacity to boost wellness.9
+The polysaccharides in okra account for its viscous characteristics.8 A 2022 study on mice noted that polysaccharides exhibit antiaging properties, specifically supporting overall resilience and improving antioxidant capacity to boost wellness.9

 As for its phenolic aspect, quercetin, catechin and rutin are found in okra.10 Quercetin, in particular, plays an important role in promoting health.
 For instance, in vitro and animal tests noted that it possesses antiviral and anticancer activities.11 In another study involving test mice, researchers noted that quercetin helped inhibit experimental allergic encephalomyelitis and autoimmune myocarditis by blocking anti-inflammatory signals.12